GDPR and BrightPay

 Some of the key changes that we’ve made that will affect our customers include;

-- We are in the process of completing internal IT audits on every company PC, deleting any unnecessary data.
+- We have completed internal IT audits on every company PC, deleting any unnecessary data.
 Going forward our plan is to run these audits regularly, as it is a great way for us to keep track of all the data that we hold and ensure we are not retaining anything unnecessary.

 - We have looked at how information is sent to and retrieved from our secure servers, be it for the purposes of maintaining our website or our CRM system.
 We have now changed all of our servers over to more secure Microsoft Azure servers.
 We have also introduced IP white listing, meaning that knowing the login credentials is not enough, the request must come from a trusted location.

 - We have introduced extra consent fields in different areas of the software / websites.
 Going forward, with the exception of essential software updates, customers will not be contacted unless they have specifically opted in.
 Of course we think that our newsletters and webinar invites are quite informative, so we would definitely recommend that you sign-up.

 - Internally, we have held staff training and update sessions to ensure our staff are fully aware of the new legislation and how it impacts their role.